CFDScript/CFDScript/CODE_OF_CONDUCT.md

 - Develop and share this technology for the benefit of people and the natural environment
 - Consider the wider impact of the work and avoid contributing toward harmful goals
-- Be honest about the assumptions, limitations, and accuracy of methods and results
+- Be honest about the assumptions, limitations and accuracy of methods and results
-- Keep growing as problem solvers, and help others in the community do the same
+- Keep growing as problem solvers and help others in the community do the same

 ## Maintainer Responsibilities